Agent K: I like to keep my enemies confused.

-- Played straight in the Dawn Of The Dead 2004 remake, where the resident character with the Jerkass Fašade points out all the flaws with the proposed plan of action... then signs on to help anyway.
+- In the Dawn of the Dead (2004) remake, a character snarkily points out all the flaws with the proposed plan of action... and then signs on to help anyway.

 - Nice Guy Eddie does this in Reservoir Dogs when he refuses to believe Mr. Orange's explanation for why he had to shoot Mr. Blonde:

 Nice Guy Eddie: Okay, let me just say this out loud, cause I wanna get this straight in my head.
 You're saying that Mr. Blonde was gonna kill you, and then when we got back he was gonna kill us, take the satchel of diamonds and scram, I'm right about that right, that's correct, that's your story?

 - Ocean's Eleven: "Let me get this straight: say we get past the door we can't open and down the elevator we can't use and past the guards with the guns and into the vault we can't open; what then?
 Do we just walk out with a hundred and fifty million dollars?"